apache/spark/docs/running-on-yarn.md

 To launch a Spark application in yarn-client mode, do the same, but replace "yarn-cluster" with "yarn-client".

-Now we also can launch a Spark application in Python on YARN.
-The different is we don't need to specify the class, and just replace the app jar with Python file.

 To run spark-shell:

     $ ./bin/spark-shell --master yarn-client

-Also same to pyspark shell.

 ## Adding Other JARs